Evaporation of a nonsingular Reissner-Nordstr\"om black hole and information loss problem: Regularization of Reissner-Nordstr o m metric

 The natural choice of the metric for the regularized ingoing charged Vaidya solution would be to adopt the metric of Eq.~\eqref{Metric:IngoingVaidya} with the regularized function $F_-(v,r)$, which has the same formula as Eq.~\eqref{F of modified RN},

 except that the mass $M(v)$ and the charge $Q(v)$ are now dependent on the advanced time.
 Here, we introduced a constant $\ell$ with the dimension of length that determines the scale of the regularization.
 This is a natural extension of the model by Hayward and Frolov.
 The property of the spacetime with this choice of $F_-(v,r)$ will be analyzed in Sect.~\ref{Sec:Non-self-similar}.
+The geometrical properties, such as Riemann invariants and the Einstein tensor, are examined in Appendix~\ref{Appendix:Geometrical-quantities}.